Benzodiazepine Addiction Help

-Benzodiazepines are a highly addictive class of sleeping pill or anti-anxiety medication sedative, or tranquilizer medication most often prescribed to treat anxiety, stress or panic in patients.
+Benzodiazepines are a highly addictive class of medications belonging to the sedative/ tranquilliser category and also known as sleeping pills/anti-anxiety medication.
+They are most often prescribed to treat anxiety, stress or panic in patients.

-These “minor tranquilizers” can become highly addictive as your body becomes more dependent on them to function.
+These “minor tranquillisers” can become highly addictive as the body becomes more dependent on them to function.

 “Benzo” addicts begin to experience withdrawal symptoms or display “drug seeking” behaviours quite quickly when the medication is not present.
 Increasing tolerance to the effects of the drug is also indicative of active addiction.

 If you or a loved one is battling with an addiction to sedative/tranquilliser medication, Recovery Direct can help you.
 Call today.

 Recovery Direct will create a personalised detox and rehab programme to help you break your addiction for good.